opentok/learning-opentok-ios/README.md

                                                        height:self.imageHeight];
     }

-The `bestFrameRateForDevice:(AVCaptureDeviceInput *)inputDevice:` method returns the best frame rate for the capturing device:
+The `[self bestFrameRateForDevice]` method returns the best frame rate for the capturing device:

-    - (double)bestFrameRateForDevice:(AVCaptureDeviceInput *)inputDevice
+    - (double)bestFrameRateForDevice
     {
         double bestFrameRate = 0;
         for (AVFrameRateRange* range in